 Video Game Time: The years pass by in a strange way in Civilization: In the beginning, a turn ranges from 50 years to a couple of centuries, depending on the game speed, but slows down as the years go by.
 Even in later ages, unit speeds are ridiculously slow (a year to fly from one city to another!).
 However, it's an Acceptable Break from Reality in a game of this scope.
 To give you an idea, you can have a unit of cavalry serving you for over 2000 years.

-Violation of Common Sense: In Civ I You have the option of building a city on a Forest, Jungle, Swamp, Mountain, Tundra, or Arctic tile which opens up a large avenue of really bone-headed and logic-defying possibilities.
+Violation of Common Sense: You have the option of building a city on a Forest, Jungle, Swamp, Mountain (not possible past I), Tundra, or Arctic tile, which opens up a large avenue of really bone-headed and logic-defying possibilities.

-One of the wonders in Civ I is Cure For Cancer, a monument that bestows +1 happiness.
+One of the wonders in I is Cure For Cancer, a monument that bestows +1 happiness.

-In Civ III and Civ IV, every Future Tech increases the civilization's health and happiness.
+In III and IV, every Future Tech increases the civilization's health and happiness.
 If you get enough Future Tech your citizens will have perfect health and a massive grin.

 What the Hell, Player?: Try to perform certain illegal actions in the game, and you'll get some smart-aleck game notifications.